+Date: October 2, 2015 Signature: - And

+.
+2, Name: Martin P. Honigberg

+Title: Chairman

-Date: October 7, 2015 Signature: 123 Name: Martin P. Honigberg /!!
-A J: and the first of the same of Title: Chairman individual ng authority" is the official empowere s empowered by statute to adopt the r ed by statute to adopt the ruule.) le, or a member of the group of
+("Adopting authority" is the official empowered by statute to adopt the rule, or a member of the group of individuals empowered by statute to adopt the rule.)

-Rulemaking Notice No. 2015-12

-Site 205 and 300, Explanation of Proposed Rule and Certificates of Site and Facility Rules of the Site Evaluation Committee
+Rulemaking Notice No. 2015-12 Site 205 and 300, Explanation of Proposed Rule and Certificates of Site and Facility Rules of the Site Evaluation Committee Final Proposal

-Final Proposal